-The PTGA is a federally recognized 501(c)6 non-profit Professional Industry Association for polar guides.
-We train to, and assess competence against, our Polar Tourism Qualifications Framework and criterion referenced syllabi.
+The PTGA is a federally recognized 501(c)6 non-profit Professional Industry Association for polar guides and expedition cruise industry guides.
+We assess competence against, our Polar Qualifications Framework (ISO:21102 compliant) and criterion referenced syllabi.
 Assessment, skills measurement and a framework of professional qualifications relevant to polar guiding and expedition cruise operations are the core of our mission.

 POLAR QUALIFICATIONS (PQs) & AWARENESS COURSES

 These criterion referenced assessments are the foundation of our existence and measuring tools of technical competency.
-PTQs represent a collection of skill sets crucial to the work and responsibilities of a polar tourism guide/naturalist.
-They have been vetted by long-time PTI professionals and external agencies of like industries.
-PTQs undergo review every year by a members, industry representatives and our Technical Sub-Committee at our Qualifications Review Meeting in April.
+Polar Qualifications represent a collection of skill sets crucial to the work and responsibilities of a polar tourism or expedition cruise guide/naturalist.
+They have been vetted by long-time industry professionals and external agencies.
+Polar Qualifications undergo review every year by industry representatives and our Technical Sub-Committee at our Qualifications Review Meeting in April.

-All PTQs have value in their own right.
+All Qualifications have value in their own right.

-In order to achieve Polar Tourism Guide (PTGuide) status you must have five PTQs.
-In order to achieve Senior Polar Tourism Guide (SPTGuide) status you must have all the entry level PTQs, a collection of Advanced PTQs and extra logged time supporting your extra experience.
-See Qualifications Framework.
+In order to achieve Polar Guide status you must have five Qualifications.
+In order to achieve Senior Polar Guide status you must have all the entry level Qualifications, a collection of Advanced PQs oe Endorsements and extra logged time supporting your experience (see Qualifications Framework).

-There are a number of ways to gain PTQs but PTGA membership is mandatory before starting.
+There are a number of ways to gain Polar Qualifications but PTGA membership is mandatory before starting.

-Members decide which PTQs they would like to gain and apply to be assessed via a range of options.
-Or, they may have an external qualification with relevance to their job and wish to Cross-Credit this qualification into their PTGA portfolio.
+Members decide which qualifications they would like to gain and apply to be assessed via a range of options.

 There are three physical assessment options and two POE options:

 1. Accredited Provider – Workplace Based Assessment

-The most realistic and cost effective way to assess polar tourism guides is at their actual place of work, doing their daily job.
-A Company can apply to become a PTGA Accredited Workplace Provider and have their own assessors on staff, or hire free-lancers, to administer the examinations in real time.
-This means many staff can be assessed over a period of time without disrupting any commercial activities.
+The most realistic and cost effective way to assess polar guides is at their place of work, doing their daily job.
+A Company can apply to become a PTGA Accredited Provider and have their own assessors on staff, or hire free-lancers, to administer the examinations in real time.
+This means many staff can be assessed over a short period of time without disrupting any commercial activities.

 2. Open Assessment